sigsum/log-go/doc/roles.md

 A log instance consistes of serveral nodes, each node running internal and/or external server components.
 There are two types of nodes, primary and secondary.
-The log instance has exactly one primary node (and if, at some point in time, the priamry node is down or not reachable, the log instance is considered down).
+The log instance has exactly one primary node (and if, at some point in time, the primary node is down or not reachable, the log instance is considered down).

 A log instance can also have a single secondary node (support for